What Is a Business Bottleneck (And How to Find Yours in 15 Minutes)

 The Executive Summary

-• Who this is for: Founder-led agencies, consultants, and service businesses from $60K–$120K/month who feel chronically overwhelmed, hover around the same revenue, and can’t tell if they need more leads, more capacity, or more team.
+Who this is for: Founder-led agencies, consultants, and service businesses at $60K–$120K/month who feel chronically overwhelmed and can’t tell if they need more leads, more capacity, or more team.

-• What you’ll learn: A precise definition of Business bottleneck (“the single constraint limiting throughput”), the Three characteristics of true bottlenecks (Systemic, Measurable, Sequential), the Three Core Bottleneck Types (Delivery, Sales Pipeline, Coordination), and the 15-minute Bottleneck Diagnostic for finding yours.
+What you’ll learn: A precise definition of Business bottleneck, the Three characteristics of true bottlenecks (Systemic, Measurable, Sequential), the Three Core Bottleneck Types, and the 15-minute Bottleneck Diagnostic for finding yours.

-• What changes if you apply it: You stop treating “overwhelm” as a diagnosis, identify whether delivery, sales, or coordination is actually throttling you, and focus your next 4–12 weeks on the one choke point that can unlock hundreds of thousands in annual throughput.
+What changes if you apply it: You stop calling “overwhelm” the problem, classify whether delivery, sales, or coordination is actually throttling you, and spend the next 4–12 weeks on the single choke point that moves throughput.

-• Time to implement: Expect 15 minutes to run the diagnostic, 2–6 weeks to implement the first targeted fix, and 3–6 months for compounding gains as each new bottleneck is identified and resolved in sequence.
+Time to implement: It takes 15 minutes to run the diagnostic, 2–6 weeks for your first targeted fix, and 3–6 months for compounding gains as each new bottleneck is identified and resolved in sequence.

 Written by Nour Boustani for mid five-figure to low six-figure founders and operators who want every improvement sprint aimed at the constraint that actually moves revenue, not at background noise.